JovenneNaldreySapuay/store-app/README.md

 ## App Features:

-- Fully CRUD functional
+- Fully CRUD Functional
-- Signin / Signup feature
+- Signin / Signup Feature
-- Can add products to Cart
+- Can Add Products to Cart
-- Can checkout products
+- Can Checkout Products
-- With User dashboard to view purchased products
+- With User Dashboard
+- With Stripe Payment on Checkout
-- and MORE!!!
+- and MORE!!